jja/galliumos-jja-battery-indicator/README.md

 Enjoy.

+## Design

+If you don't like the icons, replace them in the `icons` folder.
+They will work, as long as they follow naming convention.
+Note, that many Xfce themes already have them.
+Alternatively, you can change the `ICON_DIR` variable in the script, to your preferable theme's icon pack, if it has the appropriately named icons.
+E.g.: `ICON_DIR="/usr/share/icons/Numix/24/status/"`.

 ## License

 This project is licensed under the GNu GPL v3.0, inherited from the Numix project, since I used their icons - see the [LICENSE](LICENSE.md) file for details.